-The berry that alpha-arbutin is extracted from is a bright red, sweet berry and is fantastic to eat.
+The berry from which alpha-arbutin is extracted is a bright red, sweet berry that is fantastic to eat.
 It is found in temperate climates and grows for a good part of the year.
 For centuries, many cultures have used it in natural medicine applications.
 It's even a natural food supply for bears.

-The main active ingredient in this berry is alpha arbutin, which is a skin brightener and lightener at its core.
+The main active ingredient in this berry is alpha arbutin, a skin brightener, and lightener at its core.

 Sun and Age Spots

 Remember the good old days.
 You are lying out in the sun.
 Baby oil was glistening all over your body.
 A bottle of sun-in or lemon juice spritzed on your hair.

 Yes, that was when people were unaware of the skin-aging effects caused by the sun.
 It's called premature aging.
 It isn't until you are later in life that you discover that the sun promotes faster aging.
 This is because sun rays cause spots to appear.